 RMM strives to provide college internships that are unique, educational, and meaningful to the work at hand.
 Interns come from around the country, and occasionally around the world.
 Your major doesn't matter, what matters is that you possess a commitment to justice and are looking for a challenge.

 The full-time summer internships help make programming happen during the busy months when schools are out, Albany is in session, and harvest season is beginning.
-Whether you are interested in legislative organizing or popular education, there are positions available.
+Whether you are interested in youth empowerment, legislative organizing, or popular education, there are positions available.
 We treat summer college interns as part of the staff and guarantee support throughout the summer.

-RMM also provides a limited number of Fellowships to recent college graduates looking for grassroots experience.
-Fellowships are full-time and generally range from 6-months to 1-year.
-Typically, Fellowships have arisen from a specific source of funding such as a grant or large donation RMM has received to complete a project, a fellowship from the graduate's academic institution, or mission funding from a faith group.
+RMM also provides a limited number of Fellowships to young adults looking for grassroots experience.
+Fellowships are educational, full-time, and generally range from 6-months to 1-year.
+Typically, Fellowships have arisen from a specific source of funding such as a grant or large donation RMM has received to complete a project, an opportunity from the graduate's academic institution or a national funder, or mission funding from a faith group.

 If you are interested in getting to know us further, consider attending Alternative Spring Break.
-The transformative experience provides the opportunity to witness farmworker experiences first-hand, and explore how to nurture a social justice movement.
+The transformative experience provides the opportunity to witness farmworker experiences and leadership, and explore how to nurture a social justice movement.